oceanprotocol-archive/OEPs/6/README.md

 ### 4.2 Workflow Patterns

-Workflows has some sort of patterns which solve common problems.
+Workflows have some sort of patterns which solve common problems.
 In this subsection we are going to show the basic control flow patterns:

 * ***Sequence***